Posts

 By breaking a project down into smaller, more manageable tasks, or work packages, a WBS helps to ensure that all scope and objectives are met while keeping costs and resource allocation under control.

 The key to a WBS is its hierarchical tree composition, which sorts and organises project objectives into deliverables and activities.
 Each new level in the WBS represents a new and increasingly detailed definition of work, with the lowest level representing the individual tasks that need to be completed.
-This structure helps to ensure that all the necessary work is included in each task, and that no task is left out.
-It provides a framework for planning and control, and can be used in various project management methodologies, such as Lean, Agile and Waterfall.

 work breakdown structure